-When you think of remote work, what comes to mind?
 For auditors and consultants, it’s working on the road at client offices, airports and hotels.
 For tax managers, it’s most likely reviewing returns late at night and on the weekends.
-For client accounting services personnel, it is going out to the client site to install applications or connecting into their computer through a remote-control application (such as GoToMyPC, LogMeIn or Join.me).
+For client accounting services personnel, it is going out to the client site to install applications or connecting to their computer through a remote-control application (such as GoToMyPC, LogMeIn or Join.me).
 For admin personnel, it was, “What?
 I don’t work remotely.”

+Then BAM!
 Along comes COVID and virtually overnight, ALL WORK, not just the departmental applications, gets pushed into a remote work environment…your home.

 Huh?
 How do you reconcile such differences in findings?